ThunderbirdMB/thunderbirdmb.github.io/pages/executive.md

 ## President: Andy Fergusen
 _<president@thunderbirdband.ca>_

 Presently a second year undergraduate in the Faculty of Forestry at UBC, Andy is more than delighted to participate in the Thunderbird Marching Band’s executive team.
-Vivienne spent her secondary school years in both Beijing, China and Coquitlam, BC, Canada.

 </div><!-- /.medium-9.columns -->

 <div class="medium-3 columns">